 The significance of data in today’s world of television cannot be ignored, as consumers have access to an increasing amount of content which is delivered through data-based decisions.

-In a highly competitive OTT video platform landscape skillful utilization of data is critical for success, which requires extensive deployment of technologies such as AI, machine learning, automation, and IoT.
+In a highly competitive OTT video platform landscape, skillful utilization of data is critical for success, which requires the extensive deployment of technologies such as AI, machine learning, automation, and IoT.
 A potent mixture of these nascent technologies enables OTT platform players to achieve the best outcomes with algorithms.
 Although humans will always remain in the driver’s seat, handling an enormous amount of data is best left for the machines to handle.

-Another recent trend in the OTT video streaming arena has been adoption of the Internet of Things (IoT).
-In a scenario where OTT video platform players are competing with each other to expand their subscriber base, connecting IoT with OTT and allowing shareability of data between IoT devices and OTT services has some attractive potential.
+Another recent trend in the OTT video streaming arena has been the adoption of the Internet of Things (IoT).
+In a scenario where OTT video platform players are competing with each other to expand their subscriber base, connecting IoT with OTT and allowing shareability of data between the IoT devices and OTT services has some attractive potential.

-The user-generated data such as location, habit patterns, and activities can provide better insights to the video streaming services providers for enhancing user experience (UX).
+The user-generated data such as location, habit patterns, and activities can provide better insights into the video streaming services providers for enhancing user experience (UX).
 This will usher in the evolution of intelligent TV platforms that deliver personalized viewing experiences with more refinement, leading to an increase in content consumption.

 Global OTT Market Scenario

-As we swiftly head towards OTT 2.0, the global OTT market is seeing an explosive growth especially in the US, with new players like Disney, Apple, and Warner Media joining the bandwagon.
+As we swiftly head towards OTT 2.0, the global OTT market is seeing explosive growth especially in the US, with new players like Disney, Apple, and Warner Media joining the bandwagon.